Fighter's History (video game): Release

 Fighter's History was first released for the arcades in 1993.
 The game was ported to the Super NES in Japan on May 27, 1994, and later published for North America on August of the same year.
 The two boss characters, Karnov and Clown, are both playable in the home version through the use of a code.

 The SNES version later got a digital re-release for Windows-based online store Project EGG on July 19, 2011 only in Japan.
 In 2017, the same version received a physical cartridge re-print by Retro Bit in part of a compilation Data East Classic Collection, which also includes the SNES-only sequel Fighter's History: Mizoguchi Kiki Ippatsu!!.

+The SNES version was made available for the Nintendo Classics service on July 21, 2022.

 Reception

 In Japan, Game Machine listed Fighter's History on their May 1, 1993 issue as being the second most-successful table arcade unit of the month.
 Play Meter listed Fighter's History to be the twenty-seventh most-popular arcade game at the time.

-Electronic Gaming Monthly gave the SNES version a 6.75 out of 10.
-They commented that the graphics are average, but highly praised the controls as exceptional for a fighting game.
+Electronic Gaming Monthly reviewers commented that the graphics are average, but praised the controls as exceptional for a fighting game.
 Nintendo Power wasn't impressed with the SNES version, stating that the lack of originality fails to make Fighter's History stand out from other games, and criticized the poor sound.
 GamePro gave the SNES version a negative review, calling the game "an unremarkable [Street Fighter] knock-off with solid but slow game play", and heavily criticizing the "bland" character design.

 Chris Shive of Hardcore Gamer called the SNES version as "[a] bootleg Street Fighter II" in his Data East Classic Collection review.
-The reviewer was umimpressed with the core gameplay that doesn't much differ from other contemporary fighting games, although he added that the game is quite fun nonetheless.
+The reviewer was unimpressed with the core gameplay that doesn't much differ from other contemporary fighting games, although he added that the game is quite fun nonetheless.

 Lawsuit

 At the time of the game's release, Capcom U.S.A. sued Data East Corp. over Fighter's History due to what Capcom U.S.A. felt were infringements on its Street Fighter II property.
 Capcom also filed similar claims against Data East in Japan.
 Data East Corp.'s largest objection in court was that their 1984 arcade game Karate Champ was the true originator of the competitive fighting game genre, which predated the original Street Fighter by three years.
-Judge Orrick set an October 31, 1994 trial date, stating that he could not deny "the strong evidence that it set out to copy Street Fighter's success", noting similarities such as a "Chun-Li clone" (referring to Feilin) and several comparable special moves.
-However, Capcom U.S.A. lost the case on grounds that the copied elements were scenes a faire and thus excluded from copyright.
+Judge Orrick set an October 31, 1994 trial date, stating that he could not deny "the strong evidence that it set out to copy Street Fighter's success", noting similarities such as a "Chun-Li clone" (referring to Feilin) and several comparable special moves, but Capcom U.S.A. lost the case on grounds that the copied elements were scènes à faire and thus excluded from copyright.